Ion exchange resin structure

 Instead of trimethylamine, dimethylethanolamine can be used to produce the so-called Type 2 SBA resin.
 This amine is shown on the left.
 Type 2 resins have a lower basicity than type 1.
 This results in a better regenerability (conversion to the OH— form) but type 2 resins are more sensitive to temperature degradation, and have a lower selectivity for ions, so that the leakage is higher in service.

 Weakly basic anion exchange resins are produced in the same way, but using a secondary instead of a tertiary amine.
 In most cases, dimethylamine (shown on the left) is used.
 The product is an ion exchange resin in the hydrochloric form, which is regenerated to the free base form for supply.
 This WBA resin is shown on the right.
 In the regenerated form, WBA resins do not have exchangeable ions.
+This is why they are said to be in the free base form, not in the OH form, when regenerated.
 They can only remove strong acids from solution, which means they must be used after decationisation.
 See ion exchange reactions.

 Still other amines can be used to make special anion exchange resins, such as those selective for nitrate (here on the left triethylamine), borate (N-methyl glucamine, see below), or perchlorate.